 She says that's why it's important that anyone who wants to go on the Pill has an initial medical assessment.

 The risk of thrombosis is highest in the first few months of taking the Pill, and then it levels off, says Hearton.

-"If you get through those first months of using the Pill, then most of the niggly side-effects, like feeling a bit sick, and breast tenderness, all even out, as will side-effects like thrombosis," she says.
+"If you get through those first months of using the Pill, then most of the niggly side-effects, like feeling a bit sick, and breast tenderness, all even out, as will side-effects like thrombosis,"